 Hope that helps a few people out when setting up and configuring their Group Policy Printer Distribution, any queries please comment.

-10 thoughts to “Deploying printers via Group Policy and getting them pushed out the right way as well as solving driver installation issues (0x80070bcb Specified printer driver was not found and needs to be downloaded)”
+10 responses to “Deploying printers via Group Policy and getting them pushed out the right way as well as solving driver installation issues (0x80070bcb Specified printer driver was not found and needs to be downloaded)”

-1. Thanks for this, was having printer prompt for admin access to install my printers that are deployed using GPO.
+Thanks for this, was having printer prompt for admin access to install my printers that are deployed using GPO.

-1. Good to hear this has helped you out, one I got stuck on for a while until I took the time to sit down and understand how it all works.
+Good to hear this has helped you out, one I got stuck on for a while until I took the time to sit down and understand how it all works.

-2. Amazing blog, thanks.
+Amazing blog, thanks.

 I couldn’t find anywhere on the web which categorically told me how I could use GPP AND the drivers were installed if not present.